• Skip to primary navigation

 Notes

 2. I prefer to use canned pumpkin.
-If you would like to roast your own pumpkin, I include directions in the post.
+If you want to roast your pumpkin, I include directions in the post.
+Do not use pumpkin pie filling.

-4. If you are unable to eat corn, you can substitute arrowroot starch for the corn starch.
+4. If you cannot eat corn, you can substitute arrowroot starch for the corn starch.

 5. I recommend using full-fat cream cheese and sour cream to keep the delicious level of creaminess.